962086838/Harmonica-interpretation/README.md

 # Code for "Consistent and Truthful Interpretation with Fourier Analysis"

-## Environment requirement
+## Environment settings
-We run our code on a Ubuntu 18.04 machine with 4 Nvidia 2080 Ti graphic cards.
+We run our code on a Ubuntu 18.04 machine with 4 Nvidia 2080 Ti gpus.
 The CUDA version should be `10.2`.
 You can use `nvcc --version` to check CUDA version.

-We recommend to use conda environment and the environment is provided.
+We recommend to use conda environment and the environment configuration file is provided as below:

 ```
 conda env create -f environment.yml